 A significant amount of the assets and liabilities of the Company are carried at fair value on a recurring basis with changes in fair value recognized in income under various accounting literature, principally applicable industry guidance, such as Accounting Standards Codification ("ASC") 940, Financial Services - Brokers and Dealers ("ASC 940"), but also, ASC 815, Derivatives and Hedging ("ASC 815") and by the fair value option election in accordance with ASC 825, Financial Instruments ("ASC 825").
 If the Company elects the fair value option for an eligible item, changes in that item's fair value in subsequent reporting periods must be recognized in current earnings.
-The Company applies the fair value option to loans receivable from customers, borrowings, and certain securities purchased under agreements to resell and certain receivables from customers.
+The Company applies the fair value option to certain securities purchased under agreements to resell.
+During the year ended March 31, 2024, the Company also applied the fair value option to loans receivable from customers and borrowings.